coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 ```
 - Run make (executes the first rule by default) in the cloned directory and see if the results are generated

+- Make also offers other benfits:
+  - ability to conduct partial steps of the workflow
+  - avoiding the need for excessive recomputation
+  - ability to parallelize the jobs

 To summarize:
    - In `Makefile`, we explicitly define the dependencies of different files needed for executing the workflow
    - `Makefile` itself can act as a documentation for data generation
    - With a single command we can always generate the results

 #### See if we can reproduce the results
 - Delete the content in results folder